-Role: ground attack, fighter
+Role: fighter, ground attack, multi-role fighter

 Builder: Israel Aircraft Industries (IAI)

 Variants: C1, F-21A, C2, TC2, C7, TC7, C10

 Operators: Israel, Colombia, Ecuador, Sri Lanka, United States

 Current Operators: Colombia, Ecuador, Sri Lanka

 The Israeli Kfir (kfir is Hebrew for lion cub) is developed for ground attack missions.
 IAI combined the delta wing Mirage III/5 airframe with the J79 afterburning turbojet.
 Compared to the French Mirage III and Mirage 5 it has a more powerful engine, bigger engine air intakes, a longer nose, revised cockpit, Israeli avionics and systems and a fin air inlet located at the lower front end of the fin.
 The first production versions were designated Kfir-C1.